Challenge: Transform the massive amount of data produced but not used into actionable insights in no time.

 “Our goal was to enable Clay Solutions to use the enormous amount of data that was produced but not processed.” – Robert Rodger, Data Scientist at GoDataDriven.

 Today, the generic and very scalable data platform built by GoDataDriven ingests and registers new events from SALTO KS every fifteen minutes, accumulates them locally, and makes them available for short and long-term future reference.
 With this new platform, GoDataDriven has reduced the time from queries to answers from days to seconds.
 Replacing the previous uptime model (‘always on’) with a usage model (every fifteen minutes) enables Clay Solutions to save costs while still meeting the needs of its users.
 Additionally, replacing a third-party solution with a custom-made platform also lowers costs.

 The new platform helps Clay Solutions offer better customer service by providing insights, generating alerts, and enabling data-driven decision-making and innovation.
-Some old locks were sometimes getting stuck.
-The latest data platform generates a list of high-failure locks, which the technical support team uses to replace or repair faulty products.
-This has dramatically increased customer satisfaction.
+The data platform, implemented by GoDataDriven, empowers Clay Solutions to analyze the status of their sites.
+Based on this analysis, Clay Solutions is able to identify (potential) interruptions and proactively prevent them from happening.
+This way of working has dramatically increased customer satisfaction.